ytatus94/my_thesis/README.md

 # my_thesis
 This is repository for my Ph.D. thesis

+### 05/01/2018
+* Modify thesis based on Skubic's suggestions
+* This is the final version submitted to Graduate college and library.
+* Rename `slides_for_defense.key` to qYuTingShen_slides_for_defense.key`

 ### 04/21/2018
-* Modify thesis based on Strauss's suggestion
+* Modify thesis based on Strauss's suggestions

 ### 04/14/2018
 * Work on keynote slides